Frontend API

 An array of CSS ID selectors.

-When applied, any phrase(s) contained inside an HTML element with the ID(s) will not be brought into the Localize dashboard, allowing you to filter out your unwanted content.
+When applied, any phrase(s) contained inside an HTML element with one of the ID(s) will not be brought into the Localize dashboard, allowing you to filter out your unwanted content.

 defaultLanguage